 The level of atmospheric CO₂ is building up, and that build up is accelerating.

-We will look at these changes and their effect on our lives.
 It is now important for all of us to understand the relevance of our individual actions and how we can make decisions to help reverse the trend.
 This will not be easy but every little helps.